tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 nonzero probability.
 Thus, the presentation of a discrete probability distribution is often in tabular form [[11]].

 <p align="center"><img src="assets/distribution_plot_poisson_shade_right_tail.png" width="700" /></p>
+A discrete distribution with finite support can onluy have a finite number of possible realizations.
 Examples of discrete distribution with **finite** support include the following:

 | Type of Finite Discrete Distribution | Description   [[1]]                                          |
 | ------------------------------------ | ------------------------------------------------------------ |